andrii-rusanovych/test-task-spring-boot/readme.md

 ## Running the Application

+You can use **Intellij Idea** to run this application using Spring Boot configuration

-To run the application, use the following command:
+To run the application with **maven**, use the following command:

 <pre>./mvnw spring-boot:run</pre>
 or